Miguel-San/Miguel-San.github.io/about.md

 ### About this website

 The idea of this website started as a portfolio that would complement and explain in detail the personal projects on my GitHub.
-Soon I realised that I could use it as well to post my progress on the projects and develop other more theoretical themes in a more informal blog format.
+Soon I realized that I could use it as well to post my progress on the projects and develop other more theoretical themes in a more informal blog format.

 This site is newly born so it is in a very early stage of development.
-Even so, I hope you can find some usefull information in it.
+Even so, I hope you can find some useful information on it.

 ### If you find any errors